captainMattador/gulp-dev-boilerplate/README.md

 # gulp-dev-boilerplate

+!-- NOTE --!
+This is no longer used or updated, but here for documentation

 This is my personal Gulp Development setup orginally based on John Papa's PluralSight course.

 It mostly assumes the use of AngularJs but is not required.
 It also has support for a TypeScript workflow.